Camden Yards Sports Complex: M&T Bank Stadium

 M&T Bank Stadium is home to the Baltimore Ravens football franchise located at 1101 Russell Street.
 The Ravens franchise returned the NFL to Baltimore in 1996 when the Cleveland Browns announced their intention to move.
 The stadium was completed in 1998 at an estimated cost of $220 million.
 The stadium itself is 185 ft. high.
-It hosts numerous concerts and sporting events like the NCAA Men's Lacrosse Championship (2010, 2011, 2014), The U2 Concert (2011), The Men's Lacrosse Face-Off Classic (2010,2011,2012), Monster Jam, the Tottenham vs. Liverpool friendly (2012), the CONCACAF Gold Cup Quarterfinals (2013, 2015), The Jay-Z and Justin Timberlake concert (2013), the Jay-Z and Beyoncé concert (2014), and the Billy Joel concert (2015).
+It hosts numerous concerts and sporting events like the NCAA Men's Lacrosse Championship (2003, 2004, 2007, 2010, 2011, 2014), a Tottenham vs. Liverpool friendly (2012), the CONCACAF Gold Cup Quarterfinals (2013, 2015), U2 (2011), Jay-Z (2013, 2014), and Billy Joel (2015).
 The stadium is also LEED (Leadership in Energy and Environmental Design) Certified, being the first existing outdoor professional sports facility in the United States to do so.
 The stadium offers scenic views of the Baltimore city skyline.
-There are 71,008 available seats, much more than its sister ball park, Oriole Park.
+There are 71,008 available seats, much more than its sister ballpark, Oriole Park.
 There are also 8,196 club seats located in 128 different suites.
 Each suite holds between 20 and 24 people and offers VIP parking, access to club lounges, fully staffed bars, concierge services, private restrooms, personal wait staff, and scenic views of downtown Baltimore.

-Sports Legends Museum at Camden Yards

-The Sports Legends Museum was located at the Camden Yards Sports Complex in Baltimore, Maryland.
-The museum was opened to the public on May 14, 2005, with the hopes of maintaining and commemorating the historic significance of Maryland's past and present sports teams.
-It was privately owned by The Babe Ruth Birthplace Foundation until October 12, 2015.
-The Sports Legends Museum is seeking a new location (in Baltimore) in order to preserve the history and legacy of Babe Ruth, the Baltimore's Orioles, Ravens, and Colts, as well as local and regional sports at the amateur, collegiate and professional levels.
-The museum's collection can be priced at over $3.2 million in sport memorabilia.

-The museum was constructed at the Camden Station which used to be a stop on the B&O Railroad.
-Constructed between 1856 and 1857 this railroad stop served both passenger and freight trains.
-Even president Abraham Lincoln traveled through Camden Station on his way to his inauguration, and his final trip on his own funeral train.
-Since being closed in the 1980s, the Sports Legend Museum occupied the space until its location had been moved.
-The recent tenant in Camden Station is Geppi's Entertainment Museum, which closed on June 3, 2018.
-The Camden Station is currently left vacant.